Illegal discrimination is when:

 What to Expect

-If you feel you have been discriminated against, call CREA at314-622-3301 to speak with our intake investigator.
-You also can visit our office in the Carnahan Courthouse, 1114 Market St., Suite 932 in downtown St. Louis.
+If you feel you have been discriminated against, call CREA at 314-622-3301 to speak with an investigator.
+You also can visit our office in the Carnahan Courthouse, 1114 Market St., Suite 626 in Downtown St. Louis.

-To help us learn more about your situation, please fill out the Intake Questionnaire below.
-You can fill it out online and send it to us electronically, or you can print out a copy, fill it out and mail it to us.
-To avoid delays in processing, please submit only one Intake Questionnaire to CREA (either by mail, online, or in person) regarding the same matter.
+To help us learn more about your situation, please fill out the Charge of Discrimination form below.
+You can fill it out and send it to us by e-mail or you can print out a copy, fill it out and fax or mail it to us.
+To avoid delays in processing, please submit only one Form to CREA (either by mail, e-mail, fax or in person) regarding the same matter.

-The questionnaire provides us with information we can use to help us serve you.
+The Form provides us with information we can use to help us serve you.
 It is not a formal complaint.
 Once we receive your completed questionnaire, we will review it and then contact you for more information.
-You do not have to fill out the questionnaire in order to contact us about filing a charge.
+You do not have to fill out the form in order to contact us about filing a charge.